Stephanie read Harry Potter 7 in four hours — without moving.

 Like all kids, Stephanie Mazza designed a family newspaper when she was eight.
 Oh, that’s right, most kids don’t do that.
 But Stephanie wasn’t most kids.
 From an early age, she was obsessed with drawing, making cards for everyone and any occasion, and creating all sorts of things to express her creativity.
 Being a practical eight-year-old, she figured she’d work for Hallmark, a dream crushed by the realization that Hallmark was based in Kansas City, Missouri — and who would leave Sonoma Valley for Missouri?!

 It wasn’t until she was attending Pacific Union College in Napa Valley that Stephanie figured out graphic design was an actual, plausible career path.
-Ultimately, she earned a Bachelor of Science in Graphic Design and minored in Art History.
+Ultimately, she earned a Bachelor of Science in Graphic Design with an Art Art History minor.
 Along the way, she took a year-long detour to work as an au pair for a French family.
 It was a snap decision (two weeks from internet search to landing at the Marseille Provence Airport) that influenced the course of her life and career.

 During that year, Stephanie spent many weekends in the French Alps where she cultivated a passion for snowboarding.
 When she returned to the States, her goal was to get a job that would take her to the Sierra Nevada mountains where she could combine her design interests with her love for snowboarding.